-Definition and tasks in the front-end of the innovation process
+Definition and tasks in the fuzzy front end of the innovation process

-The front-end is the front part of the innovation process and covers all steps from strategy, idea generation to business plan.
+The fuzzy front end is the front part of the innovation process and covers all steps from strategy, idea generation to business plan.
 It feeds the product development process with innovation concepts as a basis for innovation projects.
-Compared to the other phases of the innovation process, the front-end is very creative and often unstructured.
+Compared to the other phases of the innovation process, the fuzzy front end is very creative and often unstructured.